siddharthsakriya/epl-cw/README.md

 ## Final Grade

-This solution passed all of the automatic tests:
+This solution passed all of the automatic tests: <br />
 *************************** Results ************************** <br />
 * Exercise 1: Bag operations                           12/12 * <br />
 * Exercise 2: Subtyping                                26/26 * <br />